rihoneailabs/llmcall/README.md

-# llmcall
+# LLMCall

-A simple abstraction layer for LLM calls.
+A lite abstraction layer for LLM calls.

+## Motivation

+As AI becomes more prevalent in software development, there's a growing need for simple and intuitive APIs for interacting with AI for quick text generation, decision making, and more.
+This is especially important now that we have structured outputs, which allow us to seamlessly integrate AI into our application flow.

+`llmcall` provides a minimal, batteries-included interface for common LLM operations without unnecessary complexity.

 ## Installation